docker/docs/docker-for-aws/persistent-data-volumes.md

 Cloudstor to mount a persistent data volume.
 In Docker for AWS, Cloudstor has two `backing` options:

-- `relocatable` data volumes which are backed by EBS.
+- `relocatable` data volumes are backed by EBS.
-- `shared` data volumes which are backed by EFS.
+- `shared` data volumes are backed by EFS.

 When you use the Docker CLI to create a swarm service along with the persistent volumes used by the service tasks, you can create three different types of